acrosman/electronForce/ReadMe.md

 3. Flag relavent differences between orgs.
 4. Generate sample data for both Salesforce import and CSV export.
 5. Generate human readable specs and documentation for the relavent objects and fields.

+## Disclaimer

+This project has no direct association with Salesforce except the use of the APIs provided under the terms of use of their services.